Remich/blogrm/Readme.txt

 		* (DONE) 10 – modify config of htmlpurifier
 		* (DONE) 7 – add missing html elements to prettify config
 			* (DONE) Audio, Video, Canvas, IFRAME
+		* (DONE) 10 – Deleting an entry and then saving any other entry/item, causes the deleted item of the entry to be saved again, because it still is in the history array

 		* 7 * prüfe ob ungespeicherte änderungen vorhanden sind -> methode verbessern
 		* 7 add error message, when request item, article, tag, could not be found